Updated: Oct 20, 2023

-To be eligible for tax-free withdrawals, the funds must be used for qualified expenses at a college, university, vocational school or other eligible post-secondary institution.
-Those expenses may include:
+To be eligible for tax-free withdrawals, 529 plan funds must be used for qualified expenses at a college, university, vocational school, or other eligible post-secondary institution.
+Those expenses typically include:

-Matt Hylland, founder and financial planner at Hylland Capital Management in North Liberty, Iowa, says some families prefer 529 savings plans because they are able to save in small increments, unlike prepaid plans which typically require larger monthly installments.
+Matt Hylland, a financial planner, says some families prefer 529 savings plans because they are able to save in small increments.
+Prepaid plans, on the other hand, typically require larger monthly installments.

 "Savings plans also have the opportunity to generate higher returns so you will ultimately need to save less to pay for college," he says, compared to prepaid plans.
 "However, there is more risk in 529 savings plans if they are not invested wisely.
 If your account is heavily allocated to stocks and the stock market drops, you will likely lose some of your savings."

-The Internal Revenue Service (IRS) does not specify a dollar amount for annual contribution limits to 529 plans.
-However, because 529 plan contributions are considered gifts for tax purposes, large contributions to a 529 plan can trigger a requirement to file a gift tax return.
+The IRS doesn’t specify a dollar amount for annual contribution limits to 529 plans.
+But because 529 plan contributions are considered gifts for tax purposes, large contributions to a 529 plan could require you to file a gift tax return.
 Check with the IRS or a tax accountant for the gift tax rules that apply to your filing status.

-There is currently no time limit for taking withdrawals, so you can keep the money in the account in case your child decides to pursue an advanced degree later.
-Or you can switch the beneficiary of the plan to another eligible family member.
+There is currently no time limit for taking 529 plan withdrawals.
+That means you can keep unused funds in the account in case your child decides to pursue an advanced degree later.
+Alternatively, you can switch the beneficiary of the plan to another eligible family member.

-Since plans can differ from state to state, research and compare different plans to determine which best fits your needs based on tax incentives, fees and investment options.
-Depending on the plan you choose, you can enroll directly through your state's 529 plan manager or through a financial advisor.
+529 plans can vary from state to state, and you can choose a plan from a state other than your state of residency.
+Researching and comparing different plans can help you determine which one best fits your needs based on tax incentives, fees, and investment options.
+Depending on the plan you choose, you can likely enroll directly through the 529 plan you choose or through a financial advisor.